-In fact, many right-handed people use / also use the mouse with their left hand.
+In fact, many (both right-handed and left-handed) people use the mouse with their left hand.

 #6 Raspberry Pi 400 uses only half the power a Commodore C64 needs

-Many people get quite nostalgic when reminded of a form factor the lovely C64 used to have (estimated by some to be the most popular single computer ever sold)!
+Many people get quite nostalgic with the form factor that the C64 had (estimated by some to be the most popular single computer ever sold)!

 It’s fun to compare the Raspberry Pi 400 to a C64.
 Simon Martin’s blogpost has a nice table, here are the highlights: